MAGICSCIENTIST/uglifySite/README.md

 ```

 ```
-//-m is set which module should be pack, can be a list split by \,\ .data is the name that defined in your config file
+//-m is set which module should be pack, can be a list split by \,\ .
+//  data is the name that defined in your config file
 $ -m  XXX1,XXX2,XXX3

 // -m all means build all module defined in config file